Personal Trainer Resume Examples

 - Quantify Accomplishments: Whenever possible, use numbers to demonstrate your effectiveness.
 For instance, 'Increased client base by 20% within six months' or 'Improved client retention rates by 15%'.

-- Customize for Each Job: Tailor your experience section to fit the job you are applying for by emphasizing the most relevant past roles.
+- Customize for Each Job: Tailor your experience section to fit the job you are applying for by noting most relevant past roles.

 - Use Clean and Clear Formatting: Ensure your sections are easy to read with bullet points and consistent formatting.